 Click to view Root View Cup, Chive Hairdos, Stone Paperweights, and Recycled Bird Feeders Sample Activity Cards

 This activity guide is full of hands-on activities designed to inspire in young children a connection to the outdoors, an appreciation of healthy foods, and a love of learning.
 A searchable, online database cross-maps each activity to relevant standards from California's Preschool Learning Foundations.
-Lessons guide young students to dig into the soil; observe birds, insects, and other critters in the garden; and enjoy the tastes of fresh fruits and vegetables they plant, harvest, and prepare.
+Lessons invite students to dig into the soil; observe birds, insects, and other critters; and enjoy the tastes of fresh fruits and vegetables they plant, harvest, and prepare.
 120 pages.